inspec/inspec-aws/docs/resources/aws_amplify_branch.md

 Use the `aws_amplify_branch` InSpec audit resource to test the properties of a single specific AWS Amplify Branch.

+The `AWS::Amplify::Branch` resource creates a new branch within an app.

 ## Syntax

 Ensure that AWS Amplify Branch exists.